Skip to page content

 How to Apply

-The Graduate School handles admission for all graduate programs at the University of Georgia (UGA), including those in the Mary Frances Early College of Education.
+The Graduate School handles admission for all graduate programs at UGA, including those in the Mary Frances Early College of Education.
 The Graduate School website contains important details about the application process, their graduate school application deadline, orientation, and many other useful links to guide prospective students through the process of attending UGA at the graduate level.

 Start A Graduate School Application